aayla-secura/tes-0MQ/README.md

 ## COINCIDENCE COUNTER REP+PUB INTERFACE

-This interface accepts subscriptions that are of the form...
-It counts number of coincidences over a globally configurable number of ticks.
-For each subscription it publishes multi-frame messages with a picture "s2888888" as follows:

-1. **Pattern**

-   This is a string of coma separated tokens, as follows:
+This interface accepts subscriptions as a string of coma separated tokens, as follows:

    * 0:    No photons (either no events or noise)
    * -:    Noise